buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcRigidOperation.md

 # IfcRigidOperation

 A rigid operation specifies an offset in the coordinate reference system.
 It does not specify any conversion or distortion.
-It is a coordinate operation that tells that the whole virtual model is **translated** in the same way in the (x,y,z) plane.
+It is a coordinate operation that tells that the whole virtual model is **translated** in the same way.

 > EXAMPLE  If data is in truncated map coordinates (i.e., the map coordinates have the leading digits removed in x and y), then _IfcRigidOperation_ simply translates the data in x and y to replace the ignored leading digits.
 This is also known as subtraction.